pjw614/Digital-broadcasting/README.md

 ###Lab: Discrete cosine transform

 ######Problem 1.
+Test the DCT and IDCT functions

 Build and test the DCT and IDCT functions.

 ######Problem 2.
+Increase the block size and test it on an image of the same size

-Modify the above program by increasing the block size to 256 by 256, and instead of using an artificially generated input image, load a grayscale image and use it as an input.
+Modify the above program by increasing the block size to 64 by 64, and instead of using an artificially generated input image, load a grayscale image 64 x 64  and use it as an input.

 ######Problem 3.
+Implement simple frequency filtering

-In the previous problem after calculating DCT set high frequency components  (u < 32 and v < 32) to zero and then invoke IDCT.
+* After calculating DCT in the previous problem set high frequency components  (i.e 64 < u + v) to zero and then invoke IDCT.
+* Repeate the same experiemnt but this time remove lowe frequencies (i.e. u + v < 8) but keep the zero frequency F(0,0) untouched.

 ######Problem 4.
+Split an image into blocks and apply DCT and IDCT on each of them

 Implement a function that splits an input image into blocks of 8 by 8 size and call DCT and IDCT on each block.
 For partitioning an image into blocks see previous lab.

 ######Problem 5.
+Block based filtering

 In the previous problem set higher frequency components in each DCT block to zero.

+###Lab:  Image compression via DCT coefficients quantization and Run-level coding

+So far we implemented RGB to YCbCr conversion and splitting an image into 8 x 8 blocks following 4:2:0 convention.
+We implemented a simple DCT and IDCT algorithms.
+In this lab the functions for forward and inverse quantization, zigzag reordering and run-level encoding and decoding are studied.
+The task of this lab is to test presented functions in one program.
+The programs should read a PBM file, compress it using the above functions and then decompress it and stored in a file.

+######Problem 1.
+Implement an encoder program that performs the following steps
+* Read a grayscale P5 type PBM image
+* Split into 8 x 8 blocks and apply DCT to every block
+* Quantize DCT coefficients
+* Apply zigzag reordering
+* Apply run-level encoding and store the codes in `Run3D  runs[64];`
+* Print them on the screen, while running the program redirect standard stream to a file i.e.
+__./encode image.pbm > run3d.code__

+######Problem 2.
+Implement a decoder program that performs the following steps

+* Read run-level code from a standard input.
+To do so, redirect standard input form a keyboard to from a file i.e.
+__./encode image_t.pbm < run3d.code__
+* Decode run-level code
+* Apply inverse zigzard ordering
+* Inverse quantize DCT coefficients
+* Perform IDCT or every DCT block, and assemble the image
+* Store the reconstructed image into a PBM file

+######Problem 3.
+Compare original and reconstructed images

+* Read original image.pbm and reconstructed image_t.pbm
+* Calculate and print out the PSNR.
+The PSNR is calculated as follows

+`MSE = (1/(m*n))*sum(sum((f-g).^2))`

+`PSNR = 20*log(max(max(f)))/((MSE)^0.5)`